Search | Directories | Reference Tools

 High-energy phenomena in the universe.
 Includes supernova, pulsars, neutron stars, x-ray and gamma-ray sources, black holes, cosmic rays, quasi stellar objects, active galactic nuclei, diffuse background radiations.
 Radiative emission, absorption processes, and models derived from observational data.
 Prerequisite: PHYS 224; PHYS 225.

-ASTR 480 Introduction to Astronomical Data Analysis (5) NW
+ASTR 480 Introduction to Astronomical Data Analysis (5) NSc

 Hands-on experience with electronic imaging devices (CCDs) and software for image reduction and analysis.
 Introduction to operating systems, reduction software, and statistical analysis with applications to CCD photometry.
-Prerequisite: ASTR 323, which may be taken concurrently; recommended: ASTR 300 if student does not have a strong UNIX background..
+Prerequisite: ASTR 300; ASTR 323, which may be taken concurrently.
 Offered: Sp.

-ASTR 481 Introduction to Astronomical Observation (5) NW
+ASTR 481 Introduction to Astronomical Observation (3/5) NSc

 Theory and practice of obtaining optical data at a telescope.
-Preparation, obtaining data with a CCD on a telescope, and subsequent data analysis for completion of a research project.
+Topics include observing preparation and execution, and the subsequent data analysis required for completion of a research project.
+3-credit option available for students unable to join overnight trips to the telescope.
 Prerequisite: ASTR 480.
 Offered: S.

-Principles of organizing, developing, and writing resumes, scientific research papers for journals and astronomy articles for general public interest.
-Prerequisite: ASTR 481, ASTR 499, PHYS 491, PHYS 492, or PHYS 493, any of which may be taken concurrently.
+Principles of organizing, developing, and writing resumes, scientific research papers for journals, and astronomy articles for general public interest.
+Prerequisite: ASTR 481, ASTR 499, PHYS 494, PHYS 495, or PHYS 496, any of which may be taken concurrently.
 Offered: A.

 Recent developments in one field of astronomy or astrophysics.